proofofjogi/zeusconnect/README.md

 Zeus Connect helps you connect your lnd lightning node to your Zeus wallet

 ## What is zeusconnect for?
-Easier connection between your lndlightning node and your mobile zeus wallet
+Easier connection between your lnd lightning node and your mobile zeus wallet

 ## Installation
-Clone repository on your node:
+First, clone repository to your node.
+Run this in your terminal:

 ```sh
 git clone https://github.com/proofofjogi/zeusconnect.git
 ```

-cd into the repository
+And then move into the repository directory
 ```sh
 cd zeusconnect
 ```

-Make virtual environment and activate
+Make a virtual environment and activate it.
+This requires python3-venv to be installed.
+Run

-(Requires python3-venv)
 ```sh
 sudo apt install python3-venv
 ```

+to install python3-venv.
+Next we make a virtual environment named env and activate it:

 ```sh
 python3 -m venv env
 source env/bin/activate
 ```

-Install flask dependencies
+Now we can install al python dependencies:
 ```sh
 pip install -r requirements.txt
 ```
+That's it for the installation.
+Now we need to configure zeusconnect.

 ## Configuration

-config.json looks like this initially:
+Within the zeusconnect folder, there's a confiduration file.
+It is config.json looks like this initially:

 ```sh
 {